Aristide Guarneri: Club career

 Guarnieri began his youth career with Codogna, and he made his professional debut for Como in 1957, also playing for Inter Milan, Bologna, Napoli, and ending his career with Cremonese 1973.
-He most notably played for the Nerazzurri team known as La Grande Inter under manager Helenio Herrera, between 1958 and 1967, briefly returning to the club to make 3 appearances during the 1969–70 season.
+He most notably played for the Nerazzurri team known as La Grande Inter under manager Helenio Herrera, between 1958 and 1967, briefly returning to the club to make three appearances during the 1969–70 season.
 He was part of Nerazzurris European Cup victories in 1964 and 1965, also winning three Serie A titles, two Intercontinental Cups in 1964 and 1965.
 Although he was unable to win the Coppa Italia throughout his career, he reached the final during the 1964–65 season, narrowly missing out on a treble with Inter Milan.

 International career

-Guarnieri obtained 21 caps for Italy between 1963 and 1968, scoring one goal against the USSR in 1966, with Lev Yashin in goal.
+Guarnieri obtained 21 caps for the Italy national team between 1963 and 1968, scoring one goal against the USSR in 1966, with Lev Yashin in goal.
 He made his debut against the defending World Champions Brazil on 12 May 1963, which ended in a 3–0 victory for Italy.
 He was included in Italy's squad for the 1966 FIFA World Cup, playing one game, and he won the 1968 UEFA European Football Championship with Italy, on home soil.